Stage 1 Lung Cancer

 Types of Stage 1 Lung Cancer

 There are two types of lung cancer: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
-Doctors stage these two types slightly differently.
+Learn about the types of stage 1 lung cancer below.

 Non-Small Cell Lung Cancer Stage 1